Nubisproject/nubis-junkheap/account-opening/README.md

 4. gnugpg

 #### What do the scripts do
-* create-account-aliases        - Creates an account alias, sets it to the account name and will also set the vanity url
 * create-encrypted-access-file  - Encrypts aws access key file for the nubis-bootstrap user
-* create-inline-admin-policy    - Creates an inline admin policy for nubis-bootstrap user (can't use a managed policy because terraform will wipe it)
 * create-mfa-token              - Creates an mfa otp uri and encrypts it
-* enforce-password-policy       - Sets password policy
+* post-open                     - Does a couple of post account opening steps which includes setting account alias, enforcing password policy and setting inline admin policy
 * lib.sh                        - Just some generic functions this will be sourced in every script